comperical/excel-obfuscator/README.md

 in the Obfuscated directory.

-The **header row is preserved exactly**, but all data values are transformed using the following rules:
+The header row is preserved if present, but all data values are transformed using the following rules:

 ### Obfuscation Rules